Mitigation of Magnetic Flux Trapping in Superconducting Electronics Using Moats: Discussion

 \section{Discussion}

-The simplest model for the vortex expulsion field assumes that all flux threading a unit cell of area $p_x p_y$ in the normal state, $B_r p_x p_y$, is expelled into the single moat it contains upon cooling through $T_c$, and that each moat can hold at most $N_{\Phi_0}$ flux quanta; see Sec.~\ref{subsec:isolated_moats}.
-For an individual moat, $N_{\Phi_0}$ is an integer dependent on the moat and array geometry.
-Under this assumption, vortices appear in the film only if $B_r n_{\mathrm{moat}} /\Phi_0 > N_{\Phi_0} $, which gives the expulsion field of an array as
+The simplest model for the vortex expulsion field assumes that all flux threading an array unit cell with area $p_x p_y$ in the normal state, $B_r p_x p_y$, is expelled into the single moat it contains upon cooling through $T_c$.
+If each moat can hold no more than $N_{\Phi_0}$ flux quanta, vortices will appear in the film if $B_r / (n_{\mathrm{moat}} \Phi_0) > N_{\Phi_0} $, which gives the expulsion field of an array as